 In civil matters, if the judgment appealed from has been rendered within the preceding six months, the Court may, grant special leave to appeal after the expiry of the time limit.
 The application must specify the reasons why the appeal has not been filed within the required time limit as well as the proposed grounds of appeal.
-For more information, please refer to the act sheets and sample of pleadings on the Court’s website.
+For more information, please see the model pleading and the section Aide-mémoire.

 The Court of Appeal has offices in Montreal and Quebec.